You Write To Me, I'll Write To You

 Interested writers to email a brief synopsis (no more than 250 words) and opening pages of the manuscript (entry must not exceed 2,500 words) to Write2MePH@gmail.com .
 Participants do not need to submit a complete/finished manuscript.

-The closing date for all submission entries is April 2, 2017, 5:00pm (Philippines time).
-Selected entries will be informed via email in June.
+The closing date for all submission entries will be extended until Sunday, April 30, 2017, 5:00pm (Philippines time).
+Selected entries will be informed via email in July.

 - Open to all Filipinos, living in Asia, who are 18 years of age and above.